-It is the responsibility of the Department of Security to ensure order at Colby and to respond to emergencies.
+Security It is the responsibility of the Department of Security to ensure order at Colby and to respond to emergencies.
 The officers can help students deal with problems, such as being locked out of their rooms with no hall staff to help out.
-Security also serves as a "lost and found" center.
-Call Security at 5530 or stop by the office (first floor of the Roberts Building) if you have lost something on campus.
+Security also serves as a “lost and found” center.
+Call Security at 207-859-5530 or stop by the office (first floor of the Roberts Building) if you have lost something on campus.
 Escort Service Security provides an escort service for students who are afraid of walking at night.
 If you need to use the service on campus, you can call the department at any time.
-If you need a ride from off campus to return to Colby, you can call the department from 10pm to 2am, or at any time during an emergency.
+If you need a ride from off campus to return to Colby, you can call the department from 10:00 pm to 2:00 am, or at any time during an emergency.

 Health Care and Health Insurance

 While you are at Colby, you will probably need to use the Health Center.
-When you go there, you will find a friendly and helpful team of doctors, physician's assistants, nurses, and counselors.
+When you go there, you will find a friendly and helpful team of doctors, physician’s assistants, nurses, and counselors.
 Service is free for Colby students, as are some of the medications.
-If you are too ill to stay in your room or to go to the dining hall, you may stay at the Health Center and be cared for 24 hours a day by the nurses on duty.
 The Health Center also houses Counseling Services, which is available to help you with any psychological or emotional difficulties you may have adjusting to the U.S. in general or to Colby specifically.

 Colby offers families the opportunity to enroll their Colby students in a comprehensive insurance plan or to waive enrollment due to comparable coverage at home.